Laura Cabanilla leads corporate responsibility efforts to aid diverse populations

 “Entrepreneurship is another opportunity for people to build their own wealth and drive economic mobility opportunities for their families,” Cabanilla said.

-Her career also included working her way up to the interim CEO role of the economic development organization formerly called the West Side Development Corporation, starting an orthopedic device company with her former husband, rising the rankings in community relations for Wells Fargo and then transitioning to USAA.
+Her career also included working her way up to the interim CEO role of the economic development organization formerly called the West Side Development Corporation, starting an orthopedic device company with her former husband, rising in the rankings in community relations for Wells Fargo and then transitioning to USAA.

 “What I do now has allowed me to have a different lens to view how we can impact our community,” Cabanilla said.
 “We want to support military families and veterans.
 That’s our top priority for USAA — military family resiliency.
 At the same time, how do we think through the communities that we’re in and help support them?
 We give to and focus on higher education through scholarships, helping create that career and talent pipeline, not only for USAA, but also for other companies to hire diverse individuals.”